sunpy/sunpy/doc/source/guide/data_types/maps.rst

 4. Getting at the data
 ----------------------
 The data in a SunPy Map object is accessible through the `~sunpy.map.GenericMap.data` attribute.
-Currently, the data is implemented as a NumPy `~numpy.ndarray`, so for example, to get the 0th element in the array ::
+The data is implemented as a NumPy `~numpy.ndarray` or `~numpy.ma.MaskedArray`, so for example, to get the 0th element in the array ::

     my_map.data[0,0]
     my_map.data[0][0]

-One important fact to remember which is initially confusing is that the first index is for the y direction while the second index is for the x direction!
+One important fact to remember is that the first index is for the y direction while the second index is for the x direction.
 For more information about indexing please refer to the `Numpy documentation <http://www.scipy.org/Tentative_NumPy_Tutorial#head-864862d3f2bb4c32f04260fac61eb4ef34788c4c>`_.
 Common `~numpy.ndarray` attributes, such as `~numpy.ndarray.shape` and `~numpy.ndarray.dtype`, are accessible through